stoopfrench/RESTful_Movie_API_Node/readme.md

 GET `http://localhost:8080/genre`

-	Returns ALL the genres of the movies in the database.
+	Returns a list of ALL the genres in the database.

 **Search by Genre**